microsoft/copilot-camp/docs/pages/custom-engine/04-authentication.md

 ## Exercise 2: Update your Teams app manifest for SSO

-In the single sign-on process, Teams will hand your code an Azure AD access token for your application.
+In the single sign-on process, Teams will hand your code an Entra ID access token for your application.
 Teams can't provide this access token, however, unless it knows about your application; specifically, it needs to know the application (client) ID and the ID of the bot that's connected to Teams.
 So you need to add this information to your Teams app manifest.

 Find the Teams app manifest template in **./appPackage/manifest.json** and add the following: